rened/SystemImageBuilder.jl/README.md

 [![Build Status](https://travis-ci.org/rened/SystemImageBuilder.jl.png)](https://travis-ci.org/rened/SystemImageBuilder.jl)

+*Julia 0.4 adds the feature of precompiled, cached packages.
+SystemImageBuilder is thus no longer needed, and therefore deprecated.*

 `SystemImageBuilder` is a wrapper around the `build_sysimg` utility function.
 It allows to build a `sys.ji` image of all installed packages, skipping the packages which are on a curated `exclude` list themselves or depend on such an excluded package.

 #### Installing